robpomeroy/A-Home-for-Mo/content/awareness.md

 Morgan and James are survivors of [Twin-to-Twin-Transfusion syndrome](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome).
-This condition, which can only occur in monozygotic pregnancies (single egg, such as with identical twins).
-It involves incomplete splitting of the placenta, such that some blood passes from one twin to the other, rather than only from mother to baby.
+This condition can only occur in identical twin pregnancies and involves incomplete splitting of the placenta.
+This means that some blood, carrying oxygen and nutrion flows from one twin to the other, instead only from mother to baby.
+This effectively means that one of the twins receives secondhand blood.

 Mo and James were born in 2004.
-Medical technology and possible interventions have developed and improved in the intervening period, but the procedures that may assist (e.g.
+Medicine has improved since then, but treatment (e.g.
 [laser therapy](https://www.nice.org.uk/guidance/ipg198/resources/treatment-of-twintotwin-transfusion-syndrome-with-intrauterine-laser-ablation-306074989)
-remain risky and costly.
-Further work in this area will help improve survival rates and outcomes for identical twin pregnancies faced with this condition.
+remains risky and expensive.
+Without help, there is a very serious risk that one or both babies will die before birth - or even if they survive, they may be extremely unwell and/or disabled.
+TTTS babies tend to be delivered prematurely and are often sicker than other babies born prematurely.
+More work is needed to improve survival rates and outcomes.

 If you are concerned about this condition, please consider supporting the [Twins trust TTTS Appeal](https://twinstrust.org/get-involved/appeals/ttts-appeal.html).